The Museum's 80 million objects form the world’s most important natural history collection.

-Find out how our zoology collection can help your research.
-The collection of 29 million animal specimens, gathered over 250 years from around the world, is rich in voucher, type and historical specimens as well as extinct and endangered species.
+Search the 29 million animal specimens in the zoology collection that have been gathered for over 250 years from around the world.
+The collection is rich in voucher, type and historical specimens as well as extinct and endangered species.

-Explore one of the world's finest collections of 500,000 rocks, gems and minerals, including 5,000 meteorites, and find out how you can use it as a resource for economic geology and scientific research.
+Explore one of the world's finest collections of 500,000 rocks, gems and minerals, including 5,000 meteorites.
+Find out how you can use it as a resource for economic geology and scientific research.